+The days of pumpkin spice and apple picking are here — but you can’t stop sniffling and sneezing (and googling whether your symptoms match up with scarier COVID-19-related ones).
 We might think that fall should offer us a reprieve from the bursting blooms of spring and the sinus crud that often comes in with winter.
 However, according to Dr. Clifford Bassett, founder and medical director of Allergy and Asthma Care of New York, fall is actually quite a fertile time for allergies.

 The signs and symptoms of autumn allergies aren’t much different from the sneezy, sniffling, bleary-eyed, frog-throated agonies of spring allergies since the pollen and ragweed still trigger the immune system flare-up that releases decidedly un-fun body chemicals like histamines, which cause inflammation and discomfort.

 But there are apples to be picked, haunted houses to run through and many, many jackets to be modeled — so what can you do to stay sneeze-free — or at least minimize your allergies’ impact on your daily life?

 Though it’s delightful to open the windows on a cool Sunday morning, we’re not just inviting in that ephemerally crisp smell of autumn air — we’re also letting in the pollen.
 On the still-warm days when you’ve got to run the AC, put it on recirculate and clean out the air filters on the regular.

 When you do go out, cover up to protect yourself against pollen and ragweed.
-Bassett says that wearing sunglasses (especially on windy days) and hats can keep these nasty allergens out of your eyes and your hair.
+Bassett says that wearing sunglasses (especially on windy days) and hats can keep these nasty allergens out of your eyes and hair.

 Don’t let allergies keep you away from the joys of the fall — after all, that Halloween candy isn’t gonna eat itself.
 Building a plan with your physician and employing a few commonsense steps can make the difference between sneezing through the season and getting your pumpkin spice on for a long time to come.